Ellen Ahrndt

-Ellen Ahrndt (November 8, 1922 – November 8, 2009) was an American second basewoman who played briefly in the All-American Girls Professional Baseball League during the 1944 season.
+Ellen Ahrndt (November 8, 1922 – November 8, 2009) was an American second basewoman who played briefly in the All-American Girls Professional Baseball League (AAGPBL) during the 1944 season.
 Ahrndt batted and threw right-handed.
 Sometimes she is credited as Ellen Proefrock.

 Early life

 A native of Racine, Wisconsin, Ahrndt was one of seven children into the family of Helen (née Patzke) and Edward Ahrndt.
 She grew up in a family farm in Racine, and spent her leisure time playing baseball with two of her sisters while her only brother was the manager.

 At age 14, Ahrndt played softball in Racine and small towns around the area, and the state tournament was held in Milwaukee.
 She attended William Horlick High School, where she earned honors both in softball and basketball.
 She graduated in 1941, but did not lose interest in baseball.
 While playing softball, she received an invitation to come to the newly founded All-American Girls Professional Baseball League tryouts, which were to be held at Wrigley Field in Chicago, Illinois.
 With the prospect of making the $60 per week that was being paid to the members of the established teams, which was a vast sum of money by then, she decided to try her hand in the new league.
 She managed to win the job at second base with the South Bend Blue Sox for the 1944 season.